 If you use Chrome to install the website as an app (PWA), then you definitely want Google to add functionality using which you can uninstall PWA installed using Chrome just like you uninstall apps installed on your Windows PC.
 Right?

-Are you excited about Google adding a new feature to improve Chrome PWAs feature?
+Are you excited about Google brings the ability to uninstall Chrome PWAs from Settings app?
 Let us know in the comments.